uconnwebdev/styleguide/Levente-rules/sass a starting point.md

  ```sass
 @mixin
 ```
-Now lets go ahead and name it "border-radius", since we will be using this mixin to adjust the css border-radius element.
+Now lets go ahead and name it "border-radius", since we will be using this mixin to adjust the CSS border-radius element.

  ```sass
 @mixin border-radius